 “And give the women (on marriage) their mehr (properties/gifts) generously.”
 (An-Nisa/The Women 4:4)

-Maturity period starts after puberty, but its time may vary from person to person.
-For example; the person “A” may have reached the age of puberty, at the same time as “age of maturity” but the person “B” may have not reached the “age of maturity” although a few years had passed after puberty.
+The maturity period starts after puberty, but its time may vary from person to person.
+For example; person “A” may have reached the age of puberty, at the same time as the “age of maturity” but person “B” may have not reached the “age of maturity” although a few years had passed after puberty.
 The parents or the guardian will decide whether the person is at a marriageable age or not.
-Therefore our religion declares that it is not allowed to marry without the permission of guardian and also declares null and void these kinds of marriages.
+Therefore our religion declares that it is not allowed to marry without the permission of a guardian and also declares null and void these kinds of marriages.

-Consequently, children marriages are beyond the realms of possibility when all the information in the Quran is utilized and analyzed.
+Consequently, child marriages are beyond the realms of possibility when all the information in the Quran is utilized and analyzed.

 For a very frequently asked question about the marriage of Hz.
 Aisha (r.a.) please read the following: